APogue/APogue.github.io/_posts/posts/2024-11-11-Protest-ativities-policy.md

 			•	If an individual is found to have engaged in Prohibited Conduct under the policy, the respondent may be required to undergo training as a corrective or remedial measure.
 			•	The respondent may also need to participate in periodic refresher classes to reinforce appropriate behavior and compliance with anti-discrimination standards."

+- UC President bans facemasks and encampments, allows more non-lethal weapons for campus police [article](https://www.kcrw.com/news/shows/press-play-with-madeleine-brand/gaza-trump-harris-hair-metal/uc-protests-police-weapons)

+### Directly relevant UC policies

+- No masking

+- No encampments

+- LA Times article on spending

+- What the Regents Chair said about "safety"

+- Regents resolution on distancing from polemic messaging (did that get approved?)

+- Heavy policing is a UC standard

+	- UC Divest Protest to Regents meeting

+		- Many officers present